You’ve probably heard so many times that email marketing is still the best email marketing channel because of its ROI and many other reasons as well.

 OK, we’ve tested our subject line, but what about the keywords?
 For that purpose, we can use subject line checker Adestra.

-Both open and click rate are significantly below the average, so I could consider some synonyms like a price cut:
+Both open and click rates are significantly below the average, so I could consider some synonyms like a price cut.

 Another intriguing fact is that 50% of Americans check their email while in bed.
 In other words, if you don’t have an interesting subject line, they will pass your email.